 Understanding the WDBLKNAM attribute in AutoCAD® Electrical

 To further illustrate this let's consider the terminal-block-style SPDT relays as an example.
-The catalog data might actually be located in the TRMS table, along with other similar devices from the same supplier, like terminal blocks, fuse holders, etc. You could add a WDBLKNAM attribute to the HCR1 and VCR1 relay symbol blocks and enter a value of _TRMS to redirect the Lookup to the TRMS table.
-I would prefer to create an alternate relay coil symbol and add _TRMS to the symbol file name in order to differentiate it from the standard relay symbols.
+The catalog data might actually be located in the TRMS table, along with other similar devices from the same supplier, like terminal blocks, fuse holders, etc. You could add a WDBLKNAM attribute to the HCR1 and VCR1 relay symbol blocks and enter a value of TRMS to redirect the Lookup to the TRMS table.
+I would prefer to create an alternate relay coil symbol with a WDBLKNAM attribute, and add TRMS to the symbol file name in order to differentiate it from the standard relay symbols.
 This way I only look into the TRMS table when the relay coil is a terminal block style relay.
-So I would copy HCR1.dwg, rename it to HCR1_TRMS.dwg, and add the WDBLKNAM attribute with a value of _TRMS.
-I would also copy VCR1, rename it to VCR1_TRMS, and add the WDBLKNAM attribute with a value of _TRMS.
-See illustration below:
+So I would copy HCR1.dwg, rename it to HCR1_TRMS.dwg, and add the WDBLKNAM attribute with a value of TRMS.
+I would also copy VCR1.dwg, rename it to VCR1_TRMS.dwg, and add the WDBLKNAM attribute with a value of TRMS.
+See the illustration below:

 Managing auxiliary contacts with AutoCAD® Electrical